 Mozilla is the the nonprofit organization behind Firefox, Firefox OS and other online tools.

-April 2013 - Mozilla, the nonprofit organization behind Firefox, Firefox OS and other online tools, announced that its CEO Gary Kovacs, who joined Mozilla in 2010, will step down "later this year."
-The organization has already started a search for his replacement.
-Kovacs will remain a member of Mozilla's board of directors.
+April 2013 - Mozilla, the nonprofit organization behind Firefox, Firefox OS and other online tools, announced that its CEO Gary Kovacs, who joined Mozilla in 2010, has stepped down.
+The organization has started a search for his replacement.

 The Oakland Raiders are a professional American Football team based in Oakland, California.
 They were founded in 1960.